Configuration#

 cache_dir#

 Directory where MapProxy should store tiles for this cache.
 Uses the value of globals.cache.base_dir by default.
 MapProxy will store each cache in a subdirectory named after the cache and the grid SRS (e.g. cachename_EPSG1234).
-See directory option on how configure a complete path.
+See directory option on how to configure a complete path.

 cache#